-There are numerous benefits of insulated glass that have led to many people using them but also have played a huge role in changing the architecture landscape.
-Some of the common benefits of insulated glass include energy-effectiveness, versatility, noise reduction, easy maintenance, and increased property value.
+There are numerous benefits that have led to many people using them but also have played a huge role in changing the architecture landscape.
+Some of the common benefits include energy-effectiveness, versatility, noise reduction, easy maintenance, and increased property value.
 Insulated glass units are versatile.
-You can add the insulated glass unit to any opening you desire since they can be customized to fit the size of any opening.
+You can add it to any opening you desire since it can be customized to fit the size of any opening.
 Thus, they can be used as windows in your home or even commercial buildings, you can also use them for both your interior and exterior doors.

 Insulated glass helps to reduce heat transfer from your interior home to the exterior or vice versa during both the cold and hot temperatures.
 During the cold season, they help to maintain hot temperatures in your house by preventing heat to escape to the outside environments.
 During the hot seasons, they prevent excessive heat from entering your house and thus maintain cool temperatures.
 Therefore, you do not need to use any air conditioners to regulate your home’s temperature and thus, help to reduce your energy bills.